raoul2000/yii2-workflow/guide/quick-start.md

 	}
 }
 ```

 ## Link to the Model

 Now let's have a look to our Post model.
 To be able to save the status of a post, we must use a dedicated column of type STRING.
-In this example, the column is named *status*.
+In this example, the column is named `status`.

-The last step is then to associate the workflow definition with posts models.
-To do so we must declare the *SimpleWorkflowBehavior* behavior in the Post model class.
+The last step is to associate the workflow definition with posts models.
+To do so we must declare the *SimpleWorkflowBehavior* behavior
+in the Post model class.

 ```php